mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 Dark adaptation to low luminance is slow.
 When you come in from outside, where the sun is bright, and walk into a dark room, you are experiencing dark adaptation.
 It can take a few minutes to adjust to this.

 Light adaptation is the reverse.
-Going from a dark room into bright sunlight is quicker, but it can also hurt.
+Going from a dark room into bright sunlight is quicker but can also hurt.

-The implication is that web developers who seek to improve legibility of text in which the ambient conditions of a room have changed can take advantage of the `AmbientLightSensor` interface and the [`prefers-contrast`](/en-US/docs/Web/CSS/@media/prefers-contrast) media query.
+The implication is that web developers who seek to improve the legibility of text in which the ambient conditions of a room have changed can take advantage of the `AmbientLightSensor` interface and the [`prefers-contrast`](/en-US/docs/Web/CSS/@media/prefers-contrast) media query.

 ## Saturation

-Saturation deserves special mention in discussions about color ("hues") and accessibility.
-Generally speaking, most of the focus is on luminance when attempting to ensure that there is enough contrast between text and its background, or, in evaluating for the possibility of inducing seizures in those sensitive to photosensitive seizures.
-There is one aspect about color ("hues"), however, independent of luminance, that deserves special attention as it applies to accessibility, and that is the concept of saturation.
-This is because of its ability to cause seizures in those susceptible to photosensitive seizures, no matter what the luminance of the color.
-As discussed in [the special case of red](#the-special-case-of-red), the [Epilepsy Foundation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.532.7063&rep=rep1&type=pdf) noted that, "irrespective of luminance, a transition to or from a saturated red is also considered a risk".
+Saturation deserves a special mention in discussions about color ("hues") and accessibility.
+Generally speaking, most focus is on luminance when attempting to ensure enough contrast between text and its background or evaluating the possibility of inducing seizures in those sensitive to photosensitive seizures.
+One aspect of color ("hues"), independent of luminance, deserves special attention as it applies to accessibility: the concept of saturation.
+This is due to its ability to cause seizures in those susceptible to photosensitive seizures, regardless of color's luminance.
+As discussed in [the particular case of red](#the-special-case-of-red), the [Epilepsy Foundation](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.532.7063&rep=rep1&type=pdf) noted that, _irrespective of luminance, a transition to or from a saturated red is also considered a risk_.

 Saturation is sometimes described as the "purity" or "intensity" of a color.
-Although these are good definitions for "pigments" in an artist's paint set, they are not quite accurate as definitions for color from a computer screen.
+Although these are good definitions for "pigments" in an artist's paint set, they are not as accurate as color definitions from a computer screen.

 When it comes to color on a monitor, saturated colors are of a particular wavelength.
-While the definition of saturation for each of the color spaces may differ, saturation is readily measured.
-The key is to know which color space you are working in, and be ready to convert it, if necessary.
+While the definition of saturation for each color space may differ, saturation is readily measured.
+The key is to know which color space you are working in and be ready to convert it if necessary.

-The color spaces that come up most frequently when discussing photosensitivity are the RGB, HSL, and HSV, also known as HSB, color spaces.
+The color spaces most frequently considered when discussing photosensitivity are the RGB, HSL, and HSV, also known as HSB, color spaces.
 The HSV color space, which stands for _hue_, _saturation_, and _value_, and the synonym HSB, which stands for _hue_, _saturation_, and _brightness_), are represented in CSS as [`hwb()`](/en-US/docs/Web/CSS/color_value/hwb) for _hue_, _whiteness_, and _blackness_.

 It's important to know what color space you're working with.
-For example, saturated colors have lightness `0.5` in HSL, while in HWB they have value `1`.
+For example, saturated colors have a lightness of `0.5` in HSL, while in HWB, they have a value `1`.
 Saturation in the RGB color space is usually indicated by an RGB value of `255` or `100%` for the color in question.
 For example, a saturated red of hex value `#ff0000` has an RGB value of `rgb(255 0 0)` and an HSL value of `hsl(0 100% 50%)`.
 A different saturated red with a hex value of `#ff3300` has an RGB value of `rgb(255 51 0)` and an HSL value of `hsl(12 100% 50%)`.
 Both are "saturated" reds.
-They are two different "hues", but are both considered to be a saturated color.
+They are two different "hues" but are both considered to be a saturated color.

 Saturation is not brightness.
 Brightness refers to how much white or black is mixed in with a color.
-One can decrease saturation by adding white, black, or gray to the color; to take the example further, brightness can be increased by adding the color white, which also reduces saturation.
-A common example is to add white to red to get the color pink.
+One can decrease saturation by adding white, black, or gray to the color; to take the example further, brightness can be increased by adding white, reducing saturation.
+A typical example is to add white to red to get the color pink.
 Pink is considered a desaturated red.

 ### Saturation and luminance

-There is a loss of saturation at the extremes of luminance, at the extremes of black and white.
-In NASA's [effect of luminance on saturation](https://colorusage.arc.nasa.gov/design_lum_1.php), they point out that there is a loss of saturation at low luminances. and also, "..the loss of saturation at high luminances--the colors converge on white."
+There is a loss of saturation at the extremes of luminance and the extremes of black and white.
+In NASA's [effect of luminance on saturation](https://colorusage.arc.nasa.gov/design_lum_1.php), they point out that there is a loss of saturation at low luminances. and also, "…the loss of saturation at high luminances–the colors converge on white."

 ## Color combinations

 Contrast alone is not enough when it comes to accessibility considerations.
 In the case of animation, certain color combinations are more likely to cause photosensitive seizures to those who are susceptible to them than others.
 For example, alternating flashes between red and blue is more problematic than alternating flashes between green and blue.
-It has been theorized that this is because the "red" sensitive cones of our eyes, which tend to cluster around the fovea (near the center) are physically located at a different location than the "blue" sensitive cones of our eyes, which are located away from the fovea and towards the rims.
-The electrical signals that go from eye to brain have much to resolve between them as the information is processed in our brains.
+It has been theorized that this is because the "red" sensitive cones of our eyes, which tend to cluster around the fovea (near the center), are physically located at a different location than the "blue" sensitive cones of our eyes, which are located away from the fovea and towards the rims.
+The electrical signals from the eye to the brain have much to resolve between them as the information is processed in our brains.

-In [Certain Colors More Likely To Cause Epileptic Fits, Researchers Find](https://www.sciencedaily.com/releases/2009/09/090925092858.htm), the authors noted that "..complexities underlying brain dynamics could be modulated by certain color combinations more than the other, for example, red-blue flickering stimulus causes larger cortical excitation than red-green or blue-green stimulus.."
+In [Certain colors more likely to cause epileptic fits, researchers find](https://www.sciencedaily.com/releases/2009/09/090925092858.htm), the authors noted that "…complexities underlying brain dynamics could be modulated by certain color combinations more than the other, for example, red-blue flickering stimulus causes larger cortical excitation than red-green or blue-green stimulus".

 Certain color combinations can be very problematic on a computer monitor or mobile device, and some color combinations can interfere with some impairments.
 The combination of red/blue is one such example.